ericrallen/old-school-front-end-challenge/README.md

 ---------------------------------
 ```

 Okay, so our time to execute is growing quite a bit with the number of names we're dealing with in the queue.
+Things are still reasonably fast, but there's almost always room to try to improve our numbers.

 I think we have enough information to move on to the `Make it right` part of our iterative cycle.

 ### Make it right

 Now that we know there's some code that could be faster, let's try to see if we can get some useful info from the `console.time()` and `console.timeEnd()` methods we tried to use earlier.
-By combining our performance monitoring scripts, we can get the output for each stage of the process:
+By combining our performance monitoring scripts, and sticking with lists of hundreds of thousands of names, we can see some actual values for each stage of the process:

 ```log
 [6.99ms] split